kwiruu/Undercooked-/README.md

 - `core`: Main module with the application logic shared by all platforms.
 - `lwjgl3`: Primary desktop platform using LWJGL3.
 - `xampp`: For cross-platform server database for the informations.
+- `aseprite`: Pixel art editor used for animation and static sprites.
+- `tiled`: Mapping the whole maptile and tilesets.

 ## Assets
 - `Modern Exteriors`: By LimeZu